shrivastava95/odia-dictionary/README.md

 **To be added** until then, simply go through all the files in `scripts` and figure out the different packages to install and other native installations.

 ## How to run
+Note: do not run the optional steps unless the `pages` directory is empty.
 To parse the Odia Dictionary pdf:
-1. create a .env file and add your openapi secret key to it. refer to `sample.env`.
+1. (OPTIONAL) create a .env file and add your openapi secret key to it. refer to `sample.env`.
-2. `sh run1.sh` - reads the pdf and converts to 300 DPI high-resolution png images.
+2. (OPTIONAL) `sh run1.sh` - reads the pdf and converts to 300 DPI high-resolution png images.
 3. Open the png files generated in `./pages` with the Paint application and blank-out the unwanted letter section separator by selecting the relevant portion and pressing the delete key.
 4. `sh run2.sh` - runs the remaining script files. **Description pending.**